materialstheory/ml-analytic-continuation/README.md

 can be easily run in the demo notebook `model/AnalyticContinuation.ipynb`: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/materialstheory/ml-analytic-continuation/blob/main/model/AnalyticContinuation.ipynb)

-Copyright (C) 2022, Materials Theory Group, ETH Zurich, Switzerland

 Written by Rong Zhang
-under the supervision of Maximilian E. Merkel and Claude Ederer
+under the supervision of Maximilian E. Merkel and Claude Ederer from the Materials Theory Group at ETH Zurich.

 ## Content of the repository